CHARACTER CREATION

 ship equipment, and energy credits to spend on better personal gear for your people.

-The main missions take about an hour each, like a TV episode, and will have a mix of
+The main missions take about 40 minutes to an hour each, like a TV episode, and will have a mix of

 ground and space activities.
 This still works well for casual players, because